 Psychology is the study of the mind and behaviour.

 Psychology is a fascinating and wide-ranging subject that varies from a scientific to more personal approach.
-Psychologists create theories based on data, analysing simple behaviour – from that observed in animals to the more complex verbal emotional responses of people.
+Psychologists create theories based on data and the analysis of simple behaviour – from that observed in animals to the more complex verbal emotional responses of people.
 Psychology can be strongly theoretical or highly practical.

 Research in the School of Psychology is focused in areas such as social psychology, cognitive neuroscience, child development, learning, and psychological and developmental disabilities.
 Laboratory or field work is an important part of psychology, and you will develop practical skills in these areas.